Med-Tuning: A New Parameter-Efficient Tuning Framework for Medical Volumetric Segmentation: Methodology

-\paragraph{Inter-stage Feature Interaction (Inter-FI).} Besides, we further consider the feature interaction between different stages.
-As for the specific Med-Adapters located at the end of each stage, to fully exploit the representations collected by our Med-Adapter at each stage, the intra-stage enhanced feature representation $\textbf{H}$ will be directly fused with the previous $\textbf{H}_{LastStage}$ from the corresponding Med-Adapter at the former stage.
-In this way, feature representations extracted by multiple Med-Adapters in shallow layers are gradually fed to adjacent higher layers, realizing inter-stage feature interaction by explicit enhancement for boosted model performance.
-Inter-FI is expressed as Eq. \ref{eq:inter}. where $\mathcal{A}$ denotes using convolutions to realize the alignment between $\textbf{H}$ and $\textbf{H}_{LastStage}$ in terms of spatial resolution and channel dimension, $Cat$ refers the concatenation along the channel dimension. $last$ is a bool parameter and $last=True$ when the current Med-Adapter is the last one at stage $n$.
+To fully exploit the representations collected by Inter-FI modules in Med-Adapter at each stage, we further consider the feature interaction between different stages.
+The intra-stage enhanced feature representations $M$ in this stage will be fused with $M_{LastStage}$ (i.e., the output of the Intra-FE module from the previous stage).
+Note that Inter-FI is only introduced at specific Med-Adapters at the end of each stage.
+Thus, Inter-FI is expressed as \equationref{eq:inter2}.
+In this way, feature representations extracted by Intra-FE modules of Med-Adapters in shallow layers are gradually fed to adjacent higher layers, realizing inter-stage feature interaction by explicit enhancement and thus boosting model performance. where $\mathcal{A}$ denotes convolution operations to align $M$ and $M_{LastStage}$ in terms of spatial resolution and channel dimension, $Cat$ refers the concatenation. $Flag_{last}$ is a bool parameter and $Flag_{last}=True$ when the current Med-Adapter is the inserted last one at this stage.

-In summary, our Med-Adapter can be formulated as Eq.~\ref{eq:med_adapter_inter}. $\textbf{H}$ and $\textbf{X}'$ are combined by element addition, and then the aggregated feature is symmetrically reshaped back to the same shape as $\textbf{X}$, followed by the up-projection layer $W_{up}$ and the activation function.
+In summary, our Med-Adapter can be formulated as \equationref{eq:med_adapter_inter}. $\text{R}_{flatten}$ denotes a symmetric operation that reshapes the feature back to the original shape of $X$.